 The best option for a young driver who's recently been caught speeding is Louisiana Farm Bureau.
 This insurer gave our sample teen a quote of $3,836 for a year of insurance.
 That's less than half the cost of the second-cheapest option, State Farm.

 The best car insurance companies in Louisiana

 According to our survey of overall customer satisfaction and customer service, USAA is the best insurer in Louisiana.
 Sixty-eight percent of policyholders are extremely satisfied with the insurer's overall experience and 62% say its customer service is excellent.

-|Rank||Company||% of respondents extremely satisfied with experience||% of respondents who saw customer service as excellent|
+Percentage of respondents who saw customer service as excellent

 |N/A||Louisiana Farm Bureau||N/A||N/A|

 We also collected customer service information from three other sources we trust: the National Association of Insurance Commissioners (NAIC), J.D.
 Power and AM Best.